-Several years later, I got a consulting assignment to develop a plan to significantly improve an organization’s corporate culture.
+Several years later, I got a lead role on a consulting assignment to develop a plan to significantly improve an organization’s corporate culture.
 In fact, I was told this was my chance to “really shape the project.”
 I spent the next few months analyzing employee survey data, referencing strategic plans and carefully crafting a solution.
 Finally I got to present my plan to a senior client in a boardroom meeting and was thrilled when he accepted it.
 Now it was time to get to work.
 But much to my chagrin, a bigger problem soon emerged: no one wanted to take responsibility for seeing the plan through.

 So what do you do when you do care?
-Here is the new approach I’ve learned to take:
+Here is the approach I’ve learned to take:

 Inquire About Priority